d-krupke/cpsat-primer/README.md

 ## Benchmarking your Model

-## Benchmarking Your Model for Enhanced Performance and Academic Pursuits

 Benchmarking is an essential step if your model isn't yet meeting the performance standards of your application or if you're aiming for an academic publication.
 This process involves analyzing your model's performance,